 1. Take a shower before the sauna.
 This will cleanse and refresh your body.

-4. Take a contrast shower, or if you dare, a dip in an ice hole.
+4. Take a contrast shower.
 The first sign that your body has definitely warmed up is the fact that the contrast shower does not feel that cold but rather pleasant and refreshing.
+Good way to refresh yourself is to take a dip in a lake.
+If you dare, this can also be done during winter through a hole in the ice.
+Some Finns also roll in the snow after sauna bathing – that ought to cool things down!

-5. After the shower you can either enjoy a glass of fresh water, a cold beer, or repeat the session with 10-15 min more.
+5. After cooling off you can either enjoy a glass of fresh water, a cold beer, or repeat the session with 10-15 minutes more.

 6. In between the sessions give your body time to cool down.
 After the final session take a warm shower to wash yourself properly and rub yourself with a dry towel.

 7. Enjoy some light food and drinks after the sauna.
 The most common dish is grilled sausages with mustard.
-The food is, however, a matter of taste, so some Finns might prefer a sandwich to a grilled sausage or just some drinks.
+Sausages can also be cooked conveniently on a sauna stove using a special tinfoil bag!

 In terms of etiquette, there are perhaps only few points to remember.
 Firstly, not all the Finnish saunas are mixed saunas.
 Spas and swimming pools have separate saunas for men and women.
 If there is only one sauna in a public facility, there are separate turns for men and women.
 Mixed saunas are common among some Finnish families.